Yosna/Multi-Model-AI-Text-Generator/README.md

 ### Transformer Model

+A trainable transformer model using self-attention mechanisms for sophisticated text generation.
+Supports both training and generation.
+Architecture includes token and position embeddings, multi-head attention, feedforward layers, and stacking of encoder layers.

+### DistilGPT2 Model

-Integration with a pre-built transformer model that uses self-attention mechanisms for sophisticated text generation. **Currently supports inference only** (cannot be trained or fine-tuned yet).
+Integration with a pre-trained Hugging Face DistilGPT2 model for high-quality text generation. **Inference-only** (cannot be trained or fine-tuned).

 ## Datasets

-The project supports three types of datasets:
+Three types of datasets are supported:

 ### Local Dataset